 Tabled in Parliament Date:

-The Commission has been asked to review Victoria’s responses to stalking, harassment and similar conduct, including the framework for, operation and enforcement of the Personal Safety Intervention Order (PSIO) system.
+The Commission has been asked by Victoria’s Attorney-General to review Victoria’s responses to stalking, harassment and similar conduct, including the way the Personal Safety Intervention Order (PSIO) system works in Victoria.

 The Commission will prepare an interim report by 31 December 2021, and a final report by 30 June 2022.